Introducing guest blogger Robert from Thailand Starts Here

 Extend Your Trip to Chiang Rai

-Are you able to spend longer than 24 hours in Chiang Rai?
+Are you able to spend 2 days in Chaing Rai, or even longer?
 Fantastic!
 The most obvious way to extend your trip would be to travel from Chiang Rai to the Golden Triangle, which is the collective name given to a spate of attractions along the Mekong River near Thailand’s borders with neighboring countries.
 Start in Mae Sai, a charming village on the Burmese frontier, then hop a song thaew to Chiang Saen, which is across from Laos.

 Other places to visit in Chiang Rai include any number of coffee farms in the rural part of the province—my personal favorite is the Doi Chaang one.
 If you prefer the landscape of tea fields, meanwhile, you can visit Choui Fong Tea Plantation.
 Finally, the Wat Huay Pla Kang statue of Guan Yin (the Chinese goddess of mercy) is a great place to watch sunset.
 Kids will be fascinated by this massive “Lady Buddha”!